salesagility/SuiteCRM/tests/README.md

 - browser-stack- Configures features for browser stack environment
 - travis-ci- Configures features for travis-ci environment

-To run the tests in a single environment by adding --env flag, seperating each configuration by a comma:
+To run the tests in a single environment, add a --env flag to the codecept command; seperating each configuration by a comma:

 <pre>
 codecept run acceptance --env selenium-hub,selenium-iphone-6